 Client - Tattoo design and process examples

 I find the more information I know about something, the less anxiety I’ll have.
-If emotions require an action, listing steps (and knowledge) is THE BEST action to help prepare for the anxiety towards the unknown.
+If emotions require an action, listing out steps (and knowledge) is THE BEST action to help prepare for the anxiety towards the unknown.
 On this page, I’ve recorded some quick video examples and taken photos all along the process.
 I hope this helps you understand more as we go through this together!

 Video Examples